If you signed up for ShopKeep on or after October 12, 2017, use this article to set up basic items.

 Should I create a basic item or an item with variants?

-Visit our Variants vs. Modifiers article to compare the benefits of using items with variants against using basic items with modifiers and decide which is best for your business.
+Visit our Variants vs. Modifiers article to compare the benefits of using items with variants against using basic items with modifiers to decide which is best for your business.

 Is it possible to change basic items to variant items?